miacov/CNN-Comparison/README.md

 |:----------------------------:|:--------------------------------------:|
 |![Best model cm](/graphs/cm_best_model.png)|![Best model retrained cm](/graphs/cm_best_model_retrained.png)|

+Each model model was trained using cross-entropy loss and the Adam optimizer with an initial learning rate of 0.001.
+Weights were initialized using a Kaiming  uniform distribution.
+Batch size was set to 32.
 More information can be found in `report.pdf`.

 ## Dataset